 Circle stepping stones

 Tin can circle

 Royal Bank of Canada garden

-Sustainability is a big trend in the garden world today, including water saving and harvesting.
+Sustainability is a big trend in the garden world today, and at Chelsea Flower Show, including water saving and harvesting.
 With water prices rising and supplies diminishing, many of us don’t want a garden that needs watering every day.